skysafe/gr-sigmf/README.md

   * sink: Create SigMF datasets
   * source: Read SigMF datasets
   * annotation_sink: Write SigMF metadata only
   * usrp_gps_message_source: Surface gps metadata from a usrp as messages so it can easily be used by a SigMF sink.

 * A set of command line tools for creating/working with SigMF datasets.
+They
-They include:
+  include:
-  * sigmf-record: Create SigMF datasets from Ettus radios
+  * sigmf-record: Create SigMF datasets from NI/Ettus radios
-  * sigmf-play: Replay SigMF datasets to Ettus radios
+  * sigmf-play: Replay SigMF datasets to NI/Ettus radios
   * sigmf-archive: Convert SigMF datasets to and from archive files
   * sigmf-crop: Extract subsections from SigMF datasets
   * sigmf-hash: Verify and calculate hashes for SigMF datasets